-If you reside in a region with hard water, consider purchasing a small bottle of mineral water to use to prepare a single cup of coffee.
+Water For Brewing: If you reside in a region with hard water, consider purchasing a small bottle of mineral water to prepare a single cup of coffee.
 After that, brew another coffee in the same manner, but this time with regular tap water.

 Water is an important component of a cup of coffee, accounting for roughly 90% of the volume of espresso and 98.5 percent of a cup of filter coffee.
 If the water doesn’t taste good, to begin with, the cup of coffee won’t either.

 The amount of limescale (calcium carbonate) dissolved in the water is measured by water hardness, which is determined by the bedrock in the area.
-When you heat water, limescale comes out of the solution and forms a chalky white buildup over time.
+When you heat water, limescale emerges from the solution, forming a chalky white buildup over time.

-The hardness has a big impact on how hot water and ground coffee interact.
-Harder water appears to alter the rate at which the coffee’s solubles dissolve, essentially altering the way the coffee brews chemically.
-To make a broad statement, it appears that a modest level of harness is preferable, but anything from mild to hard water brews coffee poorly, yielding a cup deficient in nuance, sweetness, and depth.
+More challenging water appears to alter the rate at which the coffee’s solubles dissolve, essentially changing the way the coffee brews chemically.
+To make a broad statement, a modest harness level is preferable, but anything from mild to hard water brews coffee poorly, yielding a cup deficient in nuance, sweetness, and depth.

 The Specialty Coffee Association of America (SCAA) publishes suggested guidelines for the perfect water for coffee brewing.
 The table below offers a summary.